frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 ##### Table: healthcare.provider_organization
 - Type: `table` · Rows: `28` · Size: `24.00 KB`

-> This table serves as a junction table to manage the many-to-many relationship between healthcare providers and healthcare organizations.
-It connects the `provider` table with the `organization` table, allowing the system to track which providers are affiliated with which specific hospitals or clinics.
-The inclusion of `role` and `start_date` columns indicates the table's purpose is to maintain a record of a provider's employment or credentialing history, detailing their specific position and the beginning of their tenure at each organization.
+> This table documents the professional relationship between healthcare providers and healthcare organizations, acting as a directory of affiliations.
+It connects a specific provider to an organization, such as a hospital or clinic, defining their role and the start date of their association.
+The structure is essential for managing provider networks, credentialing, and tracking where a professional is authorized to practice and in what capacity.

 ###### Columns
 | Column | Type | Nullable | Default | PK | FK | Details | Description |